CarlosJozala/CarlosJozala/README.md

 <div align="center">

-I'm a System Analysis and Development student with focus in Data Science.
+I'm a System Analysis and Development student with focus in Data Science :computer:

 <details>
   <summary> More about me</summary>